etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Udacity_Nanodegree/Navigation_Project/README.md

     jupyter notebook

-Before running code in the notebook, change the kernel to match the navigation environment by using the drop-down Kernel menu on the top left
+Before running code in the notebook, change the kernel to match the navigation environment by using the drop-down Kernel menu.